Alima247/ci-cd-final-project/README.md

-This README file contains the repository name as ci-cd-final-project
+This README file contains the repository name as final-project

 # CI/CD Tools and Practices Final Project - JavaScript/Node.js Version